BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 { "posts": [1, 2, 3] }
 ```

-In this case, Restify will guess the policy name, by the related entity, in this case it will be `detachPost`:
+ Restify will guess the policy's name by the related entity.
+For this reason, it will be `detachPost`:

 ```php
 /**